FileAnalysisSuite/adaptersdk-schema/README.md

 These libraries provide classes that expose the schema fields to Adapter implementations.

+The libraries also include builder classes to make it easy to set fields in custom Adapters.
+The builder classes have type safe methods to `set` or `clear` fields and a `validate` method to ensure all mandatory fields have been set.

 ## Usage
 Here are some ways to use the `AdapterSdkSchema` to get details about a `Field`